sspacedoutz/sspacedoutz/README.md

  (-13 pref dni unless i've known you beforehand, for comfort reasons. same for HH and HB fans.)

+ Elliot/Soren/Zuka .
+Shelly for more femme! any pronouns :-)

  Hi [Dignity]( https://github.com/dummyinbed )~ light my cig.